tsihang/ai-algo/ds/README.md

 also change.`

 ## Tuple
-*Tuples* are immutable sequences of values.
+*Tuple* are immutable sequences of values.
 They are similar to *List* but `cannot be changed after creation`.
 Their contents remain constant throughout their lifetime.

 ```bash